 Boca Chita Key in Biscayne National Park is easily accesible with the boat trips provided at the Park.
-The Park conducts two and a half to 3-hour boat tours to the island during the winter/spring months and is a great way to get out in the waters of the bay and explore a bit of these undeveloped islands.
+The Park through its concessioners conducts boat tours to Boca Chita and this is a great way to get out in the waters of the bay and explore a bit of these

 You can start by going up the lighthouse and scoping out the views or just wander around the island.

 Boca Chita Key is quite tiny, you can literally go from one end to the other in minutes, and there is absolutely no danger of getting lost.

 There are paved paths to bring you around, lots of palm trees for shade and picnic tables.

 You can bring a cooler along and refreshments and snacks to